Michael Ansara: Westerns

 The popularity of the Western film Broken Arrow starring James Stewart led to the creation of a television series of the same name in 1956.
 Mexican actor Ricardo Montalbán was cast in the lead role of Cochise for the pilot.
 However, Montalbán did not want to commit to a series, and after a screen test with 20th Century-Fox, Ansara was cast in the role.
 During a period of Hollywood filmmaking that displayed the American Indian as an adversary and savage, Ansara was one of the first actors to give dignity to the Native American role with his portrayal of Cochise, something that Ansara publicly stated as a reason he enjoyed the role.
-The role also gave Ansara wide public exposure.
-Although Ansara received top billing, it was his portrayal of Cochise that he blamed for his later typecasting in Native American roles.
+The role of Cochise gave Ansara wide public exposure.
+Although he received top billing, it was his portrayal of Cochise that he blamed for his later typecasting in Native American roles.

-Ansara starred in the ABC-TV series, Law of the Plainsman (1959–1960), with Gina Gillespie and Robert Harland.
+Ansara starred in the ABC-TV series Law of the Plainsman (1959–1960), with Gina Gillespie and Robert Harland.
 He performed as an Apache Indian named Sam Buckhart, who had been appointed as a U.S. Marshal.
 The series began as an episode of The Rifleman.
 This was the first American network series to feature an American Indian as a full-fledged lawman.

-Ansara guest starred on several other television Westerns, including The Rebel, Wagon Train, Rawhide, The Virginian,'Branded, Daniel Boone, and Gunsmoke.
-He also starred in several more Western films, including The Comancheros, Texas Across the River, and Guns of the Magnificent Seven.
+Ansara appeared in several other television Westerns, including The Rebel, Wagon Train, Rawhide, The Virginian, Branded, Daniel Boone, and Gunsmoke.
+He starred in several more Western films, including The Comancheros, Texas Across the River, and Guns of the Magnificent Seven.

 In 1978, Ansara starred as Lame Beaver in the acclaimed miniseries Centennial, based on the novel by James A. Michener.

-His final Western was Border Shootout (1990) starring Glenn Ford.
-This was also Ford's final Western.
+His final Western was Border Shootout (1990), starring Glenn Ford.
+It was also Ford's final Western.